-Exactly one week ago, I had decompensated strabismus surgery.
-My vision has been declining for a long time and I needed a prism of ten in each eye, plus a temporary prism of five, for a total of 25 prism.
+Back in December 2016, I had decompensated strabismus surgery to eliminate the need for prism in my glasses.
+My vision had been declining for a long time and I needed a prism of ten in each eye, plus a temporary prism of five, for a total of 25 prism.
 Since my eyes would just continue to need more and more prism, my ophthalmologist and I made the decision to have muscles strengthened or weakened in each of my eyes to prevent my eyes from getting worse.

 This was not my first eye surgery.
 In 2008, when I was eleven years old, I had one muscle eye surgery in my left eye after I had relentless double and blurry vision following a volleyball to the eye a few months earlier.
-I woke up from the surgery not needing bifocals anymore and I rode a bike for the first time eight weeks later.
-It was amazing!
+I woke up from the surgery not needing bifocals anymore and I rode a bike for the first time eight weeks later, though it’s worth noting that this didn’t last very long.

 Fast forward eight years, and I’ve been in prisms for the last six years and am back in bifocals.
 Due to sensitivity to light, I’m wearing very dark glasses full time.
 I also use a blindness cane because I can’t tell the difference between flat ground and a pothole.
 I walked in to see my ophthalmologist of six years right before school started.
 The double vision was so intense and blurry that I couldn’t read anything more than three feet ahead of me.